Kenney-G/commonground/README.md

 ## **What Validations do we need?**

-Users must have a username, password, interest, and user_interest_level
+Users must have an email, password, interest, and user_interest_level

 Topics must have a name and at least one user_interest_level